 There can be serious implications to this.

-Look how long veterinarians took to change their vaccination protocol.
+Look at how long veterinarians took to change their vaccination protocol.
 In the meantime, millions of dogs were likely getting over-vaccinated simply because the “studies weren’t finalized yet”.

 There is some hope for this change though.

-Basically the study measures homocysteine levels in dogs that are fed dry kibble or raw diet.
+Basically, the study measures homocysteine levels in dogs that are fed dry kibble or raw diet.

 Homocysteine levels are disease “markers” and high levels indicate a higher likelihood of disease.